Fluimucil is an effective mucolytic agent that helps to clear sticky, thick mucus and phlegm that blocks the airways and resulting in coughing.

 Cannot retrieve the URL specified in the Content Link property.
 For more assistance, contact your site administrator.

-To post your questions, please log in.
-If you are not a HealthXchange member, you can register for a FREE membership
+To post your question, please log in as a member.
+If you are not a member, you can register for a FREE membership

 Kindly note: Your question will go live/appear when the doctor answers it

 Mum is currently on post stroke rehab.
 She is impaired on left side of body.
 Her progress to regaining use of hand and leg seems very slow to me.
 What are markers I can use to check for a real progression towards regaining of function and mobility?

 Answered by Dr Andrew Wong, Senior Staff Registrar with the department of Post-Acute and Continuing Care (PACC) at Bright Vision Hospital (BVH) under SingHealth Community Hospitals (SCH)

 Hi Gimme, I’m sorry to hear about your mother’s stroke.

 The prognosis of recovery depends on the area of the brain affected by the stroke, whether there are any secondary complications (e.g. re-bleed), what bodily functions are affected by the stroke (e.g. strength, sensation, balance and cognition) and also the extent that the patient is able to regain function after first 3 months of active rehabilitation.

 There are various scoring systems or scales used to predict functional recovery.
 For a more accurate measurement, I would suggest consulting your mother’s regular doctor (be it her family physician, neurologist or rehabilitation specialist) and therapists who would be more familiar with her condition and progress.

 Dr Wong, my mother has type 2 diabetes.
 Are there any infections that she is extra susceptible to?
 Also, if she has any cuts or wounds, can you share some tips for wound care?
 Thanks.